mhowlett/NNanomsg/README.md

 ### Development Status

+Alpha quality.

 Tested against nanomsg version 0.2-alpha only.

 sendmsg and recvmsg not yet implemented (but send and recv are).

-Polling functionality could likely be implemented completely in managed code (get rid of the extra native library), and more properly integrated with the .NET runtime / ThreadPool.
-However elements of this are quit difficult, and the present implementation works :-).
+Polling functionality could probably be implemented completely in managed code (thus getting rid of the extra native library) and more properly integrated with the .NET runtime / ThreadPool.
+Some aspects of this task are quite difficult however and the present implementation works well enough for me and I suspect most people.

 I'd recommend checking back reltively frequently as I've yet to give it a good work out, but will be doing so over the coming weeks.